Harshita27/DBLPGraph/README.md

 Environment used to build the project: JDK 1.8 , JAVA v.8<br>
 Pre-requisite: Java Development Environment, Maven, neo4j 3.2.0<br> <br>

+<h2>Project structure</h2>
+src/main

+ |_ core: contains the core classes used to encapsulate the parsed xml information

+ |_ dblpgraph: contains the application logic to create a neo4j database and traverse it

 <h2> What is Neo4j? </h2>
 Neo4j is a graph database management system developed by Neo Technology, Inc. Described by its developers as an ACID-compliant transactional database with native graph storage and processing, Neo4j is the most popular graph database according to db-engines.com.